Coronavirus information for medical students

 We’re working with medical schools to make sure that you can progress through your studies during the coronavirus (COVID-19) pandemic.
-If you’re set to graduate in 2021 and join the foundation programme, please read our updated guide to provisional registration.
+If you’re set to graduate in 2022 and join the foundation programme, we will be in touch by email throughout your final year to let you know what to expect.
+You can also read our updated guide to provisional registration.

 How individual medical schools and placement providers respond to the pandemic will depend on local circumstances.
 It’s likely they’ll each need to make different adjustments as the situation changes.

 Throughout this period, we’ll keep working with all schools to ensure their courses still meet our standards and outcomes.
 We’ll also update these web pages regularly with information and advice for medical students.

 Like the wider profession, as a medical student you must manage your own health.
 If you’re unwell, you should not attend teaching sessions, placements or assessments, and you should self-isolate in line with national advice.

 This is particularly important in clinical settings, where patient safety should always be your priority.
 Medical schools and placement providers should make sure that you have the equipment and the information to work safely in clinical settings.